joshuacc/recon/README.md

 ### Creating your own recon agents

 You can create your own recon agents by extending the `ReconAgent` class and implementing the `gather` method.
 This method should return a promise that resolves with the gathered information.
-You can then use your custom recon agent with the `--agent` option.

 More details to come.

-Examples to add:
-- db queries
-- connecting to stripe

 ## Configuration format